sowcow/blog/content/posts/black-narcissus.md

 # Screen

-In commentary M. Scorsese recommends to watch it specifically on the big screen projected.
+In commentary M. Scorsese recommends to watch it specifically on the big screen projected as all of this collaboration movies.
-Interestingly BFI will have multiple runs of Black Narcissus on the big screen in October and November in London.
+Interestingly BFI will have multiple runs of Black Narcissus in October and November in London.
+I don't think 9 meter BFI NFT1 qualifies for big but still the event seems rare.